armin-fx/BandedScad/README.md

 | Linux:   | $HOME/.local/share/OpenSCAD/libraries
 | MacOS:   | $HOME/Documents/OpenSCAD/libraries

-You can reach this from OpenScad menu File->Show Library Folder.
+You can reach this from OpenSCAD menu File->Show Library Folder.

 Use [^][contents]